Stephen Milne (mathematician)

 Stephen Carl Milne is an American mathematician who works in the fields of analysis, analytic number theory, and combinatorics.

+Education and career

 Milne received a bachelor's degree from San Diego State University in 1972 and a Ph.D. from the University of California, San Diego (UCSD) in 1976.
 His thesis, Peano curves and smoothness of functions, was written under Adriano M. Garsia.
 From 1976 to 1978 he was a Gibbs Instructor at Yale University.
 Milne taught at Texas A&M University, UCSD, the University of Kentucky, and Ohio State University, where he became in 1982 an associate professor and in 1985 a full professor.

 Milne works on algebraic combinatorics, classical analysis, special functions, analytic number theory, and Lie algebras (generalizations of the Macdonald identities).

+Awards

 From 1981 to 1983 he was a Sloan Fellow.
 In 2007 he was the joint recipient with Heiko Harborth of the Euler Medal.
 In 2012 Milne was elected a Fellow of the American Mathematical Society.